 |Niji Pearlescent Watercolor|

-For now, this category includes an extra tool I have had my eye on for a long time (but have not tried yet).
-For those coloring addicts with expendable income, check out the heated Icarus Painting Board which can be used under colored pencils, artist crayons and oil pastels to help blend and manipulate your wax-based colors.
-If any of you have tried this board, I would love to hear about your experience!
+This category includes an extra tool I have had my eye on for a long time (but have not tried yet).
+For those coloring addicts with expendable income, check out the heated Icarus Painting Board which can be used under colored pencils, artist crayons and oil pastels to help blend and manipulate your wax-based colors on a warm surface.
+If any of you have tried this board, I would really love to hear about your experience!